traitecoevo/stateliner/README.md

     docker build -t traitecoevo/stateliner docker

-Instead of building the containers, you can also pull down the pre-built containers from dockerhub:

-    docker pull traitecoevo/stateline
-    docker pull traitecoevo/stateliner
+The dockerfile for building this container is in [docker/Dockerfile](docker/Dockerfile).
+Both containers build off other base containers ([ubuntu](https://hub.docker.com/_/ubuntu/) and [r-base](https://hub.docker.com/_/r-base/), so the first thing that will happen when you try to build these is that the docker will pull down that base layer.

 ## Running things